 Lowell is a community steeped in a rich cultural history.
 Located 30 miles north of Boston, the city is home to 105,000 people.
 Prominently featured in the fabric of the city are Cambodian, Vietnamese, Latino and Brazilian communities.
 Repertory theatre, art galleries, museums and a National Historical Park add to the richness of life in Lowell.

 As a true benchmark of our growth, we broke ground in Spring 2011 for a new state-of-the-science building.
-We are situated within the School of Health and Environment and opportunities for professional collaboration abound across the health-related disciplines in the School.
+We are situated within the College of Health Sciences and opportunities for professional collaboration abound across the health-related disciplines in the College.
 UMass Lowell has been rated by U.S. News & World Report among the top 200 universities.
 In 2010, Times of London ranked the UMass system as 56 of the top 200 universities worldwide.

 Because of our rapid growth, we currently have positions for lecturers as well as tenure track positions for assistant and research-intensive associate and full professors, including Director of the DNP/MS programs.
 We welcome applications from faculty with experience and expertise across the nursing specialties.
 Additionally, we are currently seeking a Diversity Scholar in Nursing, a funded 1-semester position for a visiting nursing faculty member, whose research and teaching interests are in cultural studies, promoting diversity in the healthcare workforce, and promoting health equity in diverse populations.

-Interested applicants should apply online at https://jobs.uml.edu.
+View more information about jobs at UMass Lowell.
+Interested applicants should apply online at jobs.uml.edu.
 Thank you for considering the University of Massachusetts Lowell.
 We look forward to receiving your application.

 The University of Massachusetts Lowell is committed to increasing diversity in its faculty, staff, and student populations, as well as curriculum and support programs, while promoting an inclusive environment.
 We seek candidates who can contribute to that goal and encourage you to apply and to identify your strengths in this area.
 The University of Massachusetts is an Equal Opportunity/Affirmative Action Title IX, H/V, ADA 1990 Employer, and Executive Order 11246, 41 CFR60-741 4, 41 CRF60-250 4, 41 CRF60-1 40 and 41 CFR60-1,4 are hereby incorporated.